Tsffish/BedwarsKit/README.md

 # Introduction

-A Minecraft plugin, Added some features to BedwarsRel A Addon for BedwarsRel, let you keep your Kit in the game
+A Minecraft plugin, Added some features to BedwarsRel.
+A Addon for BedwarsRel, let you keep your Kit in the game

 ### Depend: